 red open sign in store window

-As we reopen our economy, small business owners may need to manage a facility idled by the COVID-19 pandemic.
+As reopen our economy, small business owners may need to manage a facility idled by the COVID-19 pandemic.
 (We define an idle facility as a building that is not in operation but has many items remaining in the building.)

 Specific precautions and directions are needed to safely and properly reopen an idle facility.
 Among issues that will need to be addressed are sanitation, electric, fire protection and other facility-specific operations.